foundryvtt/pf2e/README.md

 # PF2e System

-This system adds support for Pathfinder Second Edition to Foundry VTT.
+A system created wholy through community contribution for Pathfinder Second Edition.

+This system uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.
+This system is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit paizo.com/communityuse.
+For more information about Paizo Inc. and Paizo products, please visit paizo.com.

-### PF2e Version
+### System Version
-This is community created release of the PF2e system for the Foundry virtual table top platform.
+This is community created game system for virtual table top platforms.
+Currently support virtual table top platforms:
+*  Foundry VTT.

 Patch Notes:
+*  v0.528: Updated licensing and usage information included in the readme.
 *  v0.527: Added a bonus damage field to weapons which can be used for Weapon Specialization, Rage damage bonuses or anything else.
 *  v0.527: Fixed the Critical button on the read-only character sheet.
 *  v0.526: Added a read-only sheet for characters (using the same style as the read-only NPC sheet) This sheet is optional at this stage so you need to enable it in the sheet options for the actor.